Alibakhshov/Time-complexity-of-algorithms/README.md

 # Time complexity of algorithms

 This is a Python application built using the PyQT6 framework to help visualize the time complexity of various algorithms.
-The user can choose from a variety of algorithms and input sizes to generate a graph displaying the time it takes for each algorithm to complete.
+The user can choose from a variety of algorithms and input sizes to generate  the time it takes for each algorithm to complete.

 ## Installation
 To use this project, you must have Python 3.6 or later installed on your computer.
 You will also need to install the PyQT6 package.
 You can do this using pip, the Python package manager, by running the following command: